 Although I am unaware of any cases, the same princicples should apply when someone has an order of guardianship instead of a custody order.

 This article is designed to provide some general information, and may help answer some basic questions about New York State law that you might have, but you cannot consider it to be legal advice for your particular situation since circumstances differ between cases.
-For actual legal advice you would need to have a full consultation with an experienced family law attorney who is very familiar with New York child custody laws.
+For actual legal advice you would need to have a full consultation with an attorney, and preferably with a top custody relocation lawyer who is very familiar with New York child custody laws.

 While this article deals with cases where the custodial parent is either the mother or father, it also applies where the custodial parent is a legal guardian who is not a parent.